briansu2004/udemy-devops-real-projects/008-AnsibleVagrantJenkinsDeployment/02_Y_Windows_Ubuntu - Copy.md

 Number of key(s) added:        1

-Now try logging into the machine, with:   "ssh 'admin@192.168.33.10'" and check to make sure that only the key(s) you wanted were added.
+Now try logging into the machine, with:   "ssh 'admin@192.168.33.10'" and check to make sure that only the key(s) we wanted were added.

 DevOps 🚀 devbox % ssh admin@192.168.33.10
 Welcome to Ubuntu 20.04.6 LTS (GNU/Linux 5.4.0-42-generic x86_64)